 3. Stay on alert on weekends and holidays.
 I was not at all surprised to see the $187 Etihad fares show up on a holiday.
 Mistake fares tend to pop up on days when nobody in the IT department is paying attention.
 Last Year’s $250 RT mistake fares between the West Coast and Dubai went on for well over 24 hours before the booking site caught onto it, for this very reason (though there are theories out there about this “glitch” being intentional).
 So keep an eye out on weekends and holidays because historically, that is when mistake fares are most likely to appear.

 4. Book now, think later.
 Is that country safe to visit?
 How long should I stay?
 Can I get those dates off?
 What is there to do in Abu Dhabi?
 If the fares are low enough, ignore these questions and just book your flights.
 You’ll figure everything out later, and more importantly – if the trip ends up being terrible, you only paid a fraction of the normal cost.

 5. Book with a site that allows cancellations, if possible.
 In the case of the Wideroe mistake fares of 2013, there was only one place to book the fare.
 However, if a mistake fare can be booked on a multitude of booking sites, make sure you pick one that has a generous cancellation policy.
-This way, if you heed advice #4 and the dates don’t work or you start hyperventilating at the thought of a 14-hour flight in coach, you can cancel without losing out on any cash.
+This way, if you heed advice #4 and the dates don’t work or you start hyperventilating at the thought of a 14-hour flight in economy class, you can cancel without losing out on any cash.